stickman-2469420/stickman-2469420/README.md

 ### 🧪 The Lab Notes
 - 👨‍💻 **Currently:** Breaking things to see how they work.
 - 🤖 **AI Stuff:** Building bots that are probably smarter than me.
-- 🛡️ **Cyber Ops:** Learning how to keep the digital doors locked.
+- 🛡️ **Cyber Ops:** Researching network security and authentication.
-- ☁️ **The Cloud:** Just a fancy way of saying "someone else's computer".
+- ☁️ **The Cloud:** Experimenting with Azure and virtualized environments.

 ---